carpentries-incubator/genome-mining/_episodes/03-antiSMASHdb-MiBiG.md

 > ![Forking Repositories]({{ page.root }}/fig/antiSMASH_query.png)

+## Browsing and Querying the antiSMASH database

+1. Select “Browse“ on the top menu bar
+2. Either select “Query”

+For simple queries, such as “Streptococcus agalactiae” or searching for a specific strain you can use the “Simple search”  functionality.

 # MIBiG Database
 The Minimum Information about a Biosynthetic Gene cluster (MIBiG) is a database that facilitates consistent and systematic deposition and retrieval of data on biosynthetic gene clusters.
 MIBiG provides a robust community standard for annotations and metadata on biosynthetic gene clusters and their molecular products.
 It will empower next-generation research on the biosynthesis, chemistry and ecology of broad classes of societally relevant bioactive secondary metabolites, guided by robust experimental evidence and rich metadata components.